What Effects the Cost of Flying?

-Over the last fifteen years signficant emphasis has been placed on airline cost control as low cost carrier have emerged as some of the worlds largest airlines.
+Over the last fifteen years significant emphasis has been placed on airline cost control as low-cost carrier have emerged as some of the world’s largest airlines.

-Even the large flag / legacy carriers such as Lufthansa, British Airways and KLM have been trying to reduce their costs in recent years to boost profitability and a return to their share holders which therefore attracts further investors.
+Even the large flag / legacy carriers such as Lufthansa and KLM have been trying to reduce their costs in recent years to boost profitability and a return to their shareholders which therefore attracts further investors.
 This supports the airline to raise further capital and invest in new aircraft to compete with the cash rich Middle Eastern carriers.

-One of the airlines largest costs is its staff.
-Out of it’s staff, the largest groups include pilots and Cabin Crew.
+One of the largest costs for an airline is its staff.
+The largest employee groups include pilots and Cabin Crew.
 Other departments include HR, IT, call centre, marketing, legal, commercial, management, operations, cargo, handling, admin and engineering just to name a few.

-The trend in the last 10 years has been to sub-contract out a signifcant amount of work to reduce staffing costs.
+Over the last 15 years, it has become common practice to sub-contract out a significant amount of work to reduce staffing costs.
 As a result, the airline might be more flexible and adaptable although quality might be compromised.
 Many airlines now employ third party companies to staff their front of house including check in and boarding gate staff and their ramp operations including baggage handlers and pushback crews.

 In terms of actual operating costs the biggest variable is the fuel price.
 This is directly related to the price of crude oil.
 To attempt to smooth out fluctuations in the price of fuel most large airlines fuel hedge.
-This involves buying fuel in advance and is a little bit like playing the stock market.
-Airlines will have specific staff to do this or will sub-contract the work to an organisation that specialises.
-Currently fuel is the cheapest it is has been for some time due to crude oil over supply.
+This involves buying fuel in advance and is a little bit like playing the stock market in that the price could go up or down after you’ve agreed the initial purchase price.
+Airlines will have specific staff to do this or will sub-contract the work to an organisation that specialises in fuel hedging.

 While the fuel price is low airlines are much more likely to hold onto older, less efficient aircraft as they will be cheap to operate.
 The airline would either own these older aircraft or the leasing costs would be low due to lack of demand for the aircraft as it is more mature.
 The most efficient long haul aircraft will be the B787 and the A350, these aircraft are made of lighter materials and have huge bypass efficient turbofan engines and therefore burn less fuel than comparable aircraft.